Most interesting landmarks of Midi-Pyrenees

 - Musée des Augustins de Toulouse – Haute-Garonne.
 Museum of arts, specialized in Medieval art (Romanesque sculpture), but also possessing fine collection of paintings.
 Much represented art of French painters from the 15th to 20th centuries.

-Described wonders of Midi-Pyrénées
+Described landmarks of Midi-Pyrénées

 Midi-Pyrénées is very rich with diverse outstanding natural and man made landmarks.
 Highlights of this region are: